alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 Weight will in general play in our favor for bigger versions: volume grows with l³ while surface grows with l², so our design will behave better as we make it bigger.
+But unfortunately solar energy generation will scale only with area of solar cells, so there will very likely be a sweet spot.

 ## 🛫 Lift Revisited